acedesigns/acedesigns/README.md

 - 🔭 I’m currently working on ... `actually, I am open to work`
 - 🌱 I finished learning [Flutter](https://flutter.dev/).
-- 👯 I’m looking to collaborate on ... `ReactJs, React Native, Angular, NestJs`
+- 👯 I’m looking to collaborate on ... `ReactJs, React Native, Angular, NestJs and of-course Flutter`
 - 💬 Ask me about ...`TypeScript`
 - 📫 How to reach me: ... [aceDesigns](http://acedesigns.co.za/) `"I will update it soon"`
 - ⚡ Fun fact: ... `Elephants Cannot Jump` I certainly did not realise that.